nkdAgility/azure-devops-migration-tools/CONTRIBUTING.md

 * Version of the source and target ADO/VSTS/TFS instances

 * Reproducible steps (1...
 2...
 3...) and what you expected versus what you actually got.
-* The Session ID from your migration run that had a problem (this lets us look up telemitery).
+* The Session ID from your migration run that had a problem (this lets us look up telemetry).

 > **Note:** Session ID is in your Log file for that run.